bisnad/MotionAnalysis/PoseEstimation/ZED_C++/fbx_export/README.md

 ![analysis_screenshot](./data/media/fbx_export_screenshot.JPG)

-Figure 1: Screenshot of the C++-based export tool that exports body tracking data either from a ZED Camera live stream or recording as FBX file.
+Figure 1: Screenshot of the C++-based tool that exports body tracking data either from a ZED Camera live stream or recording as FBX file.

 ## Summary